ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/prepare-data.md

 Copy the pre-trained model, named `model.pth`, to the `assets` folder.

-The model is also available in the [GitHub repository](https://github.com/dawidborycki/Arm.PyTorch.MNIST.Inference.git) if you need to copy it.
+The model is also available in the [GitHub repository](https://github.com/dawidborycki/Arm.PyTorch.MNIST.Inference.git) if you require it.

 ## Image data